Catastrophic Workplace Injury Leads to Double Amputation

 Mike and those around him knew this type of accident shouldn’t happen to an experienced linemen, and that he should not be held accountable for the injuries he sustained.
 When he decided to seek legal counsel, his lawyer in his home state of Vermont referred him to an attorney at Berman & Simmons.

 Jury Awards $22 Million for Corporation’s Negligence

-Mike and Tracey knew they were on the right track as soon as they started working with Ben.
+Mike and Tracey knew they were on the right track as soon as they started working with Berman & Simmons.
 The case proved to be challenging on many levels and it took four and a half years to resolve.
-But in the end, Ben, along with his legal team, were able to prove that a major corporation had ignored safety risks and failed to take any responsibility for its conduct.
+But in the end, our legal team was able to prove that a major corporation had ignored safety risks and failed to take any responsibility for its conduct.
 At trial, the jury awarded $22.5 million to the Hemond’s, the second largest verdict in Vermont history.

 Beyond the verdict, Mike got the resolution he needed: a jury of his peers confirmed that the accident was not his fault and he was not to blame.
 Mike now lives with a set of prosthetics that allow him to work, swim, and coach basketball.

 You can read more details about this case here.

 “I never would have expected $22.5 million, but the true verdict I wanted was that it said zero percent my fault.
 If you have any questions, call [Berman & Simmons] because they will work with you and they’ll let you know up front if you have a case or not.”

 “If somebody is looking for a firm, Berman & Simmons absolutely 100% is the firm to go with.
 They’ve gone above and beyond.”